Risks of Surgery (brief summary)

 Return to school is 7 days after surgery if the patient is doing well.
 Heavy lifting and strenuous physical activity should be avoided for at least 10 and preferably 14 days after surgery.

 Follow up with Dr. Robichaud is only if needed.
-If you have any concerns please contact the office and an appointment can be made as needed.
+If you have any concerns please contact the office, by phone, or email, and an appointment can be made as needed.